What Happens If I am Hurt in an Accident?

 Goldberg Noone, LLC, Answers Your Questions

 Unfortunately, the Fort Myers / Cape Coral area can be a dangerous place when it comes to motor vehicle accidents.
 Serious accidents happen when cars, motorcycles, and commercial trucks of all shapes and sizes try to share the road.
-Unfortunately, Lee County, Florida, is on track to exceed 100 traffic crash fatalities in 2015 – the first time that would occur since 2007.
+In 2018, there were 90 traffic fatalities in Lee County, Florida.

 We have compiled a list of our most frequently asked questions our clients have after being involved in an accident.
 While it is impossible to cover every potential situation that can arise after a crash, we have made every effort to provide accurate and comprehensive answers to the key questions someone may have in that situation.

 WHAT DO I DO IMMEDIATELY AFTER A CRASH?

 Once you recover from the initial shock of being involved in a serious crash, you should call 9-1-1.
 This will dispatch law enforcement and emergency medical first responders, if necessary, to the accident scene.
 Florida law states that the police are obligated to issue a report of the accident details if the property damages exceed $500.00.
 The police report will become a key factor if it becomes necessary for you to hire an attorney after your accident.
 Even if you do not feel that you have suffered any serious injuries, always obtain a copy of the accident police report – the information contained in it may very well determine who is at fault, and who will ultimately be held liable for your injuries and damages.